offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

     G G A C A T
    ```

-   A machine can be in one of many hidden states.
+   Th machine being modeled can be in one of many hidden states.
 For example, the machine above could be in one of two hidden states: Gene or Non-gene.
 If in the ...

     * gene hidden state, it's outputting DNA for a region of DNA that's a gene.
-    * non-gene hidden state, its outputting DNA for a region of DNA that isn't a gene (e.g. talomeres).
+    * non-gene hidden state, its outputting DNA for a region of DNA that isn't a gene (e.g. telomeres).

    At each step, the machine transitions from its existing hidden state to another hidden state and emits a symbol (transitions to the same hidden state are possible).
-For the example machine above, the emittd symbol is a nucleotide: A, C, T, or G.
+For the example machine above, the emitted symbols are nucleotides (A, C, T, and G).

    An HMM models such a machine by using four pieces of information: